rudras-hub/NotesOnProgramming/Data Structures/Graphs.md

 - Path:
     - A sequence of vertices where all adjacent vertices are connected by nodes.
 In case of a directed graph, edges connecting vertices must also be aligned in direction.
-    - Simple Path: A path with no repeated vertices and edges.
-    - Trail: A path in which vertices can be repeated but edges must not be repeated.
-    - Closed Walk: A path which starts and ends at the same vertex, and the length of the path is greater than 0.
-    - Cycle: A closed walk with no vertex and edges repeated, other than the start vertex.
-> NOTE: If any other path is possible between two vertices then a simple path is also exists between them.

 - Graph: Connected vs Un-connected
-    - Is connected if there exists a path from any vertex to any other vertex.
+    - Is strongly connected if there exists a path from any vertex to any other vertex.

 ## Graph Implementation
 - Graph Implementation - Lists: